-We remain confident that as COVID-19 related lockdowns ease, current investments, as well as a robust pipeline of investment opportunities, structured/arranged by MarshallZehr, Crown, EnTrust Global and Brookfield, should allow the Fund to more closely meets its targeted returns and to continue to provide its unitholders with similar levels of fully funded distributions, that is Series A and Series F unitholders with about 8% and 9% (based on the initial NAV per unit of \$50.00) annualized distributions paid monthly, respectively.
+We remain confident current investments as well as a robust pipeline of investment opportunities should allow the Fund to more closely meet its targeted returns and to continue to provide its unitholders with similar levels of fully funded distributions, that is Series A and Series F unitholders with about 8% and 9% (based on the initial NAV per unit of \$50.00) annualized distributions paid monthly, respectively.

 The Fund finished in 3rd place of the 2020 Canadian Hedge Fund Awards for the Best 5 Year Return in the private debt category.
-The Fund was also the winner of the 2018 Canadian Hedge Fund Awards for the Best 5 Year Return and the Best 5 Year Sharpe Ratio in the private debt category, the last time the 5 Year Sharpe Ratio was awarded.3
+The Fund was also the winner of the 2018 Canadian Hedge Fund Awards for the Best 5 Year Return and the Best 5 Year Sharpe Ratio in the private debt category, the last time the 5 Year Sharpe Ratio was awarded.2